Pontifical Mission Societies

+The election of Pope Leo XIV in 2025 brought renewed attention to the Church’s missionary mandate and affirmed the centrality of the Pontifical Mission Societies in carrying it out.
+A former missionary bishop in Peru, the Holy Father spoke in his inaugural Urbi et Orbi address of the Church’s need to be “a missionary Church, a Church that builds bridges and encourages dialogue,” a vision rooted in his pastoral experience.
+In his first address to the General Assembly of the Pontifical Mission Societies, he described TPMS as the “primary means of awakening missionary responsibility among all the baptized,” citing their support for mission territories, education, and vocations.
+He emphasized the urgency of evangelization in today’s wounded world and called for a renewed spirit of “missionary discipleship” across the global Church.
+Highlighting the themes of communion and universality, Pope Leo encouraged TPMS to help all Catholics see beyond their local contexts and embrace the Church’s mission to “bring to all peoples… the Gospel promise of true and lasting peace.”
+He affirmed the Societies' role in forming “missionaries of hope among all peoples,” aligning their global presence with the Church’s commitment to peace, dialogue, and solidarity.

 On 26 June 2012, Pope Benedict XVI appointed Bishop Protase Rugambwa, who until then had been serving as bishop of the Roman Catholic Diocese of Kigoma, Tanzania, as the Deputy Secretary of the Congregation for the Evangelization of Peoples and as President of the Pontifical Mission Societies, naming him an archbishop.
 He succeeded Archbishop Piergiuseppe Vacchelli.
-Rugambwa ceased to be president after being Secretary of the Congregation for the Evangelization of Peoples on 9 November 2017, with Giovanni Pietro Dal Toso replacing him.
-On Dec.
-2, Pope Francis appointed Italian Father Emilio Nappa as adjunct secretary of the Dicastery for Evangelization with the office of president of the Pontifical Mission Societies.
+Rugambwa ceased to be president after becoming Secretary of the Congregation for the Evangelization of Peoples on November 9, 2017, with Giovanni Pietro Dal Toso replacing him.

+On December 2, 2022, Pope Francis appointed Italian Archbishop Emilio Nappa as adjunct secretary of the new Dicastery for Evangelization with the office of president of the Pontifical Mission Societies.
 Until then, the Naples' born priest had been an official of the Vatican's Secretariat for the Economy.

 Since Acp.
 Charles Asa Schleck's concurrent appointment as Undersecretary of the Congregation for the Evangelization of Peoples and President of the Pontifical Mission Societies, the two appointments have been concurrent (though with the title Adjunct Secretary):